Nominative Adjective And Noun Endings Latin

 Nominative Adjective Endings: Mirroring the Nouns

 Latin adjectives agree with the nouns they modify in gender, number, and case.
-This means that if a noun is in the nominative case, the adjective describing it will also be in the nominative case.
+Here's the thing — this means that if a noun is in the nominative case, the adjective describing it will also be in the nominative case.
 Adjectives generally have three endings in the singular to match the genders: masculine, feminine, and neuter.
-Here's a simplified table showing common nominative singular adjective endings:

 Example: Bonus puer (good boy).
 Bonus agrees with puer in gender (masculine), number (singular), and case (nominative).